department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2023-06-Priority Group and Financial Disclosure/research-findings.md

 Labels: label 1, label 2

 Veterans conflated disability benefits and the disability compensation process with health care benefits and the healthcare application process, especially when it related to Priority Groups.

+**Finding detail**
+- 6 out of 12 Veterans mentioned disability rating when discussing their knowledge of Priority Groups
+- 3 out of 12 Veterans described their disability application process when asked about the health care application process

-> _Supporting data: "They gave me my VA disability and my healthcare came with it.
-I think I filled out the application online and it was pretty painless from what I remember.”_
+> P7: "They gave me my VA disability and my healthcare came with it.
+I think I filled out the application online and it was pretty painless from what I remember.”

-> _Supporting data: “I’m guessing that priority group is based off disability rating, but I wouldn't even know where to find that.
-I assume the more disabled you are, the more priority you have.”_
+> P14: “I’m guessing that priority group is based off disability rating, but I wouldn't even know where to find that.
+I assume the more disabled you are, the more priority you have.”

 **More explanation needed for Priority Groups**